vrukmaliw/MyRepo/README.md

 # MyRepo

-This is my first gitJub repository.
+This is my first gitHub repository.